Stankec/hacker_news_ranking/README.md

 rank = (points - 1) / [(time + 2)^gravity]
 ```

-The `points` field defines which value, or combination of values, will generate
+The `points` field defines which value, or a combination of values, will
-the base rank.
-The difference between now and the time the entry was created is
+generate the base rank.
+The difference between now and the time the entry was
-expressed in the `time` field (in hours).
-The `gravity` field determines how
+created is expressed in the `time` field (in hours).
+The `gravity` field
-much the passage of time plays a role.
-The higher the gravity, the more an
+determines how much the passage of time plays a role.
+The higher the gravity,
-entries ranking deteriates over time.
+the more an entries ranking deteriorates over time.

-Here is a graph rendering the deteriation of an entrie's rank oer time:
+Here is a graph rendering the deterioration of an entries rank over time:

 ![Graph rendering of rank change over time](/docs/deteriation_graph.png)